LAGameStudio/ATE/README.md

 # License

 The License is GPL v2.
+This license only applies to the source code of the ATE project, and its underlying engine.
+It does not apply to the graphic assets that come packaged with ATE, nor does it apply to any of the third-party libraries or utilities included herein.

 # Supporting this Project